 Extra virgin olive oil is 100 percent olive juice.
 It cannot have any defects in its smell or flavor (measured on a scale of 1–10) and its acidity must be lower than 0.8 percent, meaning that the quality of the fruit was quite high.

-While there are definitely some great Italian olive oils out there, Spanish olive oil is considered the best in the world for many reasons.
-Technology used and developed in Spain has revolutionized the production process, resulting in an output of more high-quality oils, and the sheer amount of olive varieties grown here allows for plenty of flavor diversity.
+Technology used and developed in Spain has revolutionized the production process, resulting in an output of more high-quality oils.
+And the sheer amount of olive varieties grown here allows for plenty of flavor diversity.

 Still not convinced?
-Just ask the World's Best Olive Oils organization, a non-profit that awards prizes to the top oils from around the globe.
+Just ask the World's Best Olive Oils organization, a nonprofit that awards prizes to the top oils from around the globe.
 On average, 7 out of the top 10 olive oils in the world as ranked annually on their website come from Spain!

 Absolutely!
 In fact, olive oil is what the overwhelming majority of Spanish cooks use for frying.
 Varieties with a high smoke point, like picual, are especially good for this.